 Medical Coding Education Program Frequently Asked Questions Q: What are the costs associated with the Medical Coding Education Program?
 A: The total cost of the program is $2,620.
 The Health Information Management (HIM) Department will cover $2,000 with scholarship funds.
 The student out-of-pocket cost is $620.
 This course is not eligible for tuition reimbursement.
 Q: In what timeframe am I expected to complete the program?
-A: The course is 16 weeks of instruction plus 2 Saturday sessions for the mock exam and the Certified Professional Coder (CPC) exam.
+A: The course is 16 weeks of instruction, that include sessions for the mock exam and the Certified Professional Coder (CPC) exam.
 Q: Am I guaranteed a position at WVUH upon completion of the program?
 A: Successful completion of this program does help prepare the individual for a career at WVUH.
 Successful completion does not guarantee employment at WVUH.
 Participation in the program is voluntary and in no way creates an employment contract.
 Q: What topics are covered in this program?
 A: The following topics will be covered: Medical terminology and anatomy and physiology International Classification of Diseases, 9th Revision Clinical Modification (ICD-9-CM) and ICD-9 Procedures Current Procedural Terminology (CPT) Healthcare Common Procedure Coding System (HCPCS) Q: What are the prerequisites for the program?
 A: You must provide a transcript from an accredited school or online program as proof of course work in medical terminology and anatomy and physiology.
 Q: How are candidates chosen for the program?
-A: 15 candidates plus 2 alternates will be chosen to complete the program.
-Potential candidates must complete the application via WVUHealthcare.com.
+A: Potential candidates must complete the application via WVUHealthcare.com.
 At the time of your interview, you are required to provide the following: high school/college transcripts.
 A committee will review the applicant pool to determine potential candidates.
 Class members will be chosen by standardized criteria, which include the results of a pre-test administered during the interview.
 Top applicants will be granted an interview with the HIM Coding Education Program Committee.
 Note: Class attendance is essential to complete this program.
 If you are not able to attend every class, you should not apply for this program.
 Q: How will I gauge my success in the course?
 A: Exams will be given for each chapter/module completed to gauge comprehension.
 Students must maintain an overall weighted average of 86% to remain in the course.
 Upon successful completion of the American Academy of Professional Coders’ (AAPC) national exam, students will be recognized as a Certified Professional Coder (CPC).
 Q: What are the job opportunities?
 A: Medical Coding is a growing field with potential employment in physician offices, inpatient and outpatient hospital facilities, free standing clinics, and insurance companies to name a few.
-The healthcare industry is experiencing a shortage of trained coding staff, which will only increase as we implement a new coding system, International Classification of Diseases, 10th Revision, Clinical Modification (ICD-10-CM) and International Classification of Diseases, 10th Revision, Procedure Classification System (ICD-10-PCS) October 1, 2014.
+The healthcare industry is experiencing a shortage of trained coding staff, which will only increase as we implement a new coding system, International Classification of Diseases, 10th Revision, Clinical Modification (ICD-10-CM) and International Classification of Diseases, 10th Revision, Procedure Classification System (ICD-10-PCS) October 1, 2015.